 Crown thinning is a visual cue that the tree is struggling to survive.
 If you notice your ash tree's canopy becoming sparser, it's essential to investigate further for EAB infestation.

-"D" Shaped Exit Holes: The EAB's Signature
+"D" Shaped Exit Holes

 Adult Emerald Ash Borers exit the tree after completing their larval stage, leaving behind distinctive "D" shaped exit holes.
 These exit holes are about 1/8 inch in diameter and are typically found on the tree's trunk and branches.
 These small, D-shaped holes are a definitive sign of an EAB infestation.